khalhoz/ArcGIS_ISO-19650-workflows/README.md

 The idea behind creating these functionalities is to be utilized in Web-based applications.
 An example of these applications is [ArcGIS Hub](https://hub.arcgis.com/), as part of the implementation [this Hub](https://hubiso-19650-example-esrinederland.hub.arcgis.com/) was created as template example of UI for information management workflows.
 Moreover, a detailed description of the implementation is to find in this [StoryMap - The application of ISO 19650 standards in the ArcGIS Platform](https://storymaps.arcgis.com/stories/f973462663af453a92b14ff107621a4b/).
+##### Credits (Attribution)
+For this work, I would like to express my great appreciation to Frank de Zoeten (content supervisor) & Niels van der Vaart for sharing their expertise on the field and the used platform/software; and enabling all kinds of research practicalities within the company.
+I would also like to thank Eelco Berghuis for sharing his knowledge and the collaboration on the innovation competition, which significantly supported this research.
+I would also like to thank Stelios Vitalis & Dr. Francesca Noardo for their supervision of the scientific approach to this research.

 ![Figure](https://github.com/khalhoz/ArcGIS_ISO-19650-workflows/blob/main/fig/ArcGISOnlineVsISO.png).